The Day the Earth Stood Still: Pre-production

+Science consultant

+Samuel Herrick, an astrophysicist at UCLA, developed the equations on Prof. Barnhardt's blackboard.
+"Herrick reasoned that an equation related to celestial mechanics would be most appropriate, specifically an equation related to his own work on the "three-body problem" in astronavigation."

 Filming

-Principal outdoor photography was shot on the 20th Century Fox sound stages and on its studio back lot (now located in Century City, California), with a second unit shooting background and other scenes in Washington D.C. and at Fort George G. Meade in Maryland.
+Principal outdoor photography was shot on the 20th Century Fox sound stages and on its studio back lot (now located in Century City, California), with a second unit shooting background and other scenes in Washington, D.C., and at Fort George G. Meade in Maryland.
 The shooting schedule was from April 9 to May 23, 1951, and the primary actors never traveled to Washington to make the film.
 Director Robert Wise indicated in the DVD commentary that the United States Department of Defense refused participation in the film based on a reading of the script.
 The military equipment shown, however, came from the 3rd Armored Cavalry Regiment then stationed at Fort Meade which supplied the vehicles, equipment, and soldiers for the segments depicting Army operations.
 One of the film's tanks bears the "Brave Rifles" insignia of the 3rd Armored Cavalry Regiment.

 The robot Gort was played by Lock Martin, who worked as an usher at Grauman's Chinese Theatre and stood seven feet and seven inches tall.
 Not accustomed to a confining, heat-inducing costume, he worked carefully while wearing the two oversized, laced up, foamed neoprene suits for the illusion of a seamless metallic Gort.
 Wise decided Martin's on-screen shooting time would be limited to half-hour intervals, so Martin, with his generally weak constitution, would face no more than minor discomfort.
 These segments, in turn, were then edited together into the film's final print.

 In a commentary track on DVD, interviewed by fellow director Nicholas Meyer, Wise said he wanted the film to appear as realistic and believable as possible, to push the core message against armed conflict in the real world.
 The original title is "The Day the World Stops".
 Blaustein said his aim was to promote a "strong United Nations".